bg-write/candyfloss-flask/README.md

 ## Next Steps (my "Icebox")

 - Update `pytest` to now account for object refactoring and more closely follow Google's Python style guide
-- Further utilize class methods to further abstract some of my repeating logic when building and cleaning up feeds
+- Utilize class methods to further abstract some of my repeating logic when building and cleaning up feeds
-- Incorporate a database where I keep the list of data sources handy to dynamically change what my feed displays without having to change code (starting with SQLite and SQLAlchemy)
+- Connect the API to a database to then dynamically change what my app feed displays (starting with SQLite and SQLAlchemy)
 - Refactor current feeds to incorporate new class structures
 - Add more publications!
 - Are there too many links?